groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 ### Payday Interface Summary:

 1. The component uses React hooks (useState and useEffect) for state management and side effects.
-2. It fetches completed tasks and users from a mock database using getMockDb().
+2. It fetches completed tasks and users from the PostgreSQL database via API routes.
 3. The interface allows filtering tasks by user (child users only) and sorting by date completed or payout value.
 4. It supports bulk approval/rejection of tasks and individual task approval/rejection.
 5. The component uses various UI components from the project's component library, such as Button, Select, ScrollArea, and CompletedTaskCard.